 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - It is best to take this medicine on an empty stomach.

 - Missed dose: You must use this medicine on a fixed schedule.
 Call your doctor or pharmacist if you miss a dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Do not drink alcohol while you are using this medicine.
-Drinking alcohol while you are using this medicine might cause your skin to become flushed (redness, warmth, and tingling).
+Alcohol might cause your skin to become flushed (redness, warmth, and tingling).
 Call your doctor if the reaction lasts longer than 30 minutes, or if the symptoms are severe.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breast feeding, or if you have a history of kidney disease, anemia, or any other problems with your blood.
+- Tell your doctor if you are breastfeeding, or if you have a history of kidney disease, anemia, or blood clots.

 Possible Side Effects While Using This Medicine